pulumi/docs/concepts/component-tutorial.md

-## Create a Pulumi component

-In this example, we defined a function `publicReadPolicyForBucket`.
-Since it is just a plain JavaScript function, it can be put into a shared library.
-In Pulumi, you can even create libraries and NPM packages for infrastructure definitions.
+---
+title: "Tutorial: Pulumi Components"
+---

-It's easy to turn the S3 website example into a reusable [Component] that you share with your team or the community.
+It's easy to turn the [S3 website example] into a reusable [Component] that you share with your team or the community.
 A component is a logical container for physical cloud resources and controls how resources are grouped in the CLI and pulumi.com Console.
 To create a component in JavaScript, simply subclass [pulumi.ComponentResource].

-In this section, we'll create a simplified version of the example above, that just creates an S3 bucket.
+In this tutorial, we'll create a simplified version of the example above, that just creates an S3 bucket.
 For a working end-to-end version that serves a stack website, see the [full source in the Pulumi examples repo][s3-folder-component].

+## Create an S3 folder component

 1. In your project directory, create a new file `s3folder.js` with the following contents: